discus0434/pdf-translator/README.md

 To be more readable, the translated PDF file displays the original PDF page in the left side and the translated text in the right side (see the image above).

+This repository contains some potential issues.
+Pull requests for improvements are always welcome.

 ## Installation

 1. **Clone this repository**